Patrick Tay

-A lawyer by profession, Tay has held positions in various trade unions in Singapore since 2002, and has been an assistant secretary-general of the National Trades Union Congress since February 2014.
+A lawyer by profession, Tay has held positions in various trade unions in Singapore since 2002, and has been an assistant secretary-general of the National Trades Union Congress (NTUC) since February 2014.

 Education

 Tay attended St. Patrick's School and Temasek Junior College.
 In 1990, he received a Public Service Commission Local Merit Scholarship to read law at the National University of Singapore, from which he graduated with a Bachelor of Laws with honours degree in 1995.

 He subsequently went on to complete a Master of Laws degree at the National University of Singapore in 1999 and an Advanced Management Program at Harvard Business School in 2014.
+In 2015, he received a Lien Fellowship from Nanyang Technological University.

 Career

 Tay started his career in the Singapore Police Force and served from 1995 to 2002, during which he was the commanding officer of the Special Tactics and Rescue (STAR) unit.
-From 2002 to 2014, he held positions in various trade unions, including assistant director of the National Trades Union Congress (2002–2004); executive secretary of the Union of Security Employees (2004–2011); Head IR of the Shipbuilding & Marine Engineering Employees' Union (2004–2009); and executive secretary of the Healthcare Services Employees' Union (2006–2014).
+From 2002 to 2014, he held positions in various trade unions, including the assistant directorship of the National Trades Union Congress (2002–2004).

-Tay is an assistant secretary-general and director of strategy and legal services at the National Trades Union Congress, as well as executive secretary of the Singapore Manual and Mercantile Workers' Union, and executive secretary of the Banking & Financial Services Union.
-He also holds the positions of board member, trustee, adviser, committee member, etc. at many organisations, including various trade unions, Economic Development Board, Inland Revenue Authority of Singapore, Public Utilities Board and Housing and Development Board.
+As of 2015, Tay was an assistant secretary-general and director of strategy and legal services at NTUC, as well as executive secretary of the Singapore Manual and Mercantile Workers' Union, and executive secretary of the Banking & Financial Services Union.
+He has also held positions at various other organisations.

 An advocate and solicitor of the Supreme Court, Tay is also an associate mediator of the Singapore Mediation Centre and a fellow of the Singapore Institute of Arbitrators.

+Prior to formally entering politics, Tay was a grassroots leader at multiple community- and constituency-level positions; one was being the Executive Secretary of the Young PAP Executive Committee.
+At his political debut, he had close to a decade of leadership experience in grassroots work.